Overtime – Episode #706: Ben Shapiro, Tim Alberta

 Yes, this is the big takeaway from the book, is that she says, Joe, we kept saying, she says, like a mantra, it's their personal decision.

 And now she's saying after the fact, well, actually, it wasn't really just a personal decision.
+It did have some effect on the country.

-What if there was an amendment to the Constitution, say like the 25th Amendment, that allowed the vice president of the United States and the other cabinet officials to recognize that the president was brain dead and actually do something about it?
+What if there was an amendment to the Constitution, say like the 25th Amendment, that allowed the vice presidents of the United States and the other cabinet officials to recognize that the president was brain dead and actually do something about it?

 And what if you then just sat there and did nothing until Joe Biden had his head cave in, basically, on national television in a debate with Donald Trump and stare into the great maw of death off screen with a frozen grimace.

-and then you still waited a month for him to drop out.
+And then you still waited a month for him to drop out.
+It wasn't that bad.

-It wasn't
+It was

-my boss.
+My boss.

 Let's not